Hey Jamaica Plain!

 Did you know?

-- Massachusetts is running out of landfill space and we are needing to send more away or incinerate it.
+- Massachusetts is running out of landfill space, and we are paying to send plastic waste away.

 - Plastic is made of fossil fuels and chemicals.
 The petrochemical industry has turned to plastic to make up for the earnings that they are losing as we switch to sustainable forms of energy.
 So they are increasing their plastic production as fast as they can.
 If you made a piece of cling wrap with all the plastic that has ever been made, it could wrap the entire earth and then some